lumeland/lume.land/docs/getting-started/reuse-layouts.md

 Go to `http://localhost:3000/second-page/` in your browser to see the new page.

-The url of the page depends on the file name of markdown file: `/second-page.md` will generate the url `/second-page/` path.
+The URL of the page depends on the file name of the markdown file: `/second-page.md` will generate the url `/second-page/` path.
 [Go to the Page files documentation](/docs/creating-pages/page-files.md) to know more {.tip}